redock/arch-java/README.md

-Provides arch linux based images with java installed.
+An arch linux build which includes openjdk java 7.

-Branches:
-7 - java 7 dockerfile
-8 - java 8 dockerfile